RockefellerArchiveCenter/gdpr-report/index.md

 7. Right to object
 8. Rights related to automated decision-making including profiling

-There are also specific provisions in the Regulation to add additional protections for children.
+There are also specific provisions in the Regulation to add additional protections for children.[^2]

 ### Lawful Basis for Processing